 There might really be something to the big wide openness of a landscape allowing the people to be open to each other.

 5. Wales has a notable simplicity.

 If you’re one of those crazy Americans who’ve allowed an unhealthy amount of stress to pervade your life, I recommend a leisurely stay in Pembrokeshire.
-Inland towns from Brecon to Haverford are pretty, but it’s the coastal villages that captivate my wanderlusting heart and had me saying eighteen times a day, “Have I mentioned how much I love Wales?”
+Inland towns from Brecon to Haverford are pretty and enticing, but it’s the coastal villages that captivate my wanderlusting heart and had me saying eighteen times a day, “Have I mentioned how much I love Wales?”

 As soon as I set foot in one of these quaint communities, from Fishguard to Goodwick to Saundersfoot to Tenby, I think to myself: How soon can I return?
 How can I stay longer?

 These lovely, quiet places along the Coast have a pervasively relaxing approach to life that reminds me of a California beach town where the daily attitude was, “Surf’s up, be happy.”
 Not a surfer, I didn’t get that so much.
 This peacefulness, I get.
 My heart is boundlessly happy when I’m walking the turf of this land.

 6. The Pembrokeshire Coast Path.